Pitta: Balanced Temper Healthy Hair Decreased Acid

 Tips for Balancing Pitta

-- All Pitta products: drink Pitta Tea and season meals with Pitta Churna, practice cooling aromatherapy with Pitta aroma oil.
+- All Pitta products: drink Organic Pitta Tea and season meals with Organic Pitta Churna; practice cooling aromatherapy with Cooling Pitta Aroma Oil.

 - Keep cool.
 Avoid hot temperatures and food.